Professor Helen Drake

 Interests and activities

-Helen currently chairs the UK’s leading University Association for Contemporary European Studies (UACES).
-In 2017, UACES is celebrating its 50th anniversary and is reflecting on how it can support its present and future members in understanding Europe and the EU at times of crisis, particularly with regards to Brexit.
+Helen chaired the UK’s leading University Association for Contemporary European Studies (UACES) from 2012-2018.
+In 2017, UACES celebrated its 50th anniversary and reflected on how it could support its present and future members in understanding Europe and the EU at times of crisis, particularly with regards to Brexit.

 To keep up to date with Helen's latest research and related activities, you can follow on her on Twitter at @FrancoBrit.